 ALTERNATIVES TO THE APPROPRIATION OF BIODIVERSITY AND TRADITIONAL KNOWLEDGE

 Organised by the Fondation Danielle Mitterrand - France Libertés Sponsored by Chantal Berthelot, MP for Guyana 5 march 2015 - Salle Colbert, Assemblée Nationale, Paris

 CONTENTS

+Introduction

-9
+OPENING ADDRESS 9

-nities11

-Vorld13

-•
+Biopiracy, an Issue for Indigenous Communities 11

+The Development of Biopiracy around the World 13

+Examples of Biopiracy 16

 FIRST ROUND-TABLE SESSION:

 ARE THE LEGAL ALTERNATIVES FIT FOR PURPOSE?
+19

 A Critical Analysis of the Nagoya Protocol

-and Access and Benefit Sharing Systems (ABS)21
+and Access and Benefit Sharing Systems (ABS) 21

 The French Biodiversity Bill:

-An Example of Nagoya Protocol Implementation25
+An Example of Nagoya Protocol Implementation 25

 Protecting against Biopiracy Requires the Involvement

-and Participation of Indigenous Peoples27
+and Participation of Indigenous Peoples 27

 SECOND ROUND-TABLE SESSION:

 ACKLING BIOPIRACY ON THE GROUND 29

 Economic Alternatives 31

 Seed Banks: Selecting, Storing

 and Exchanging Farmers' Seeds 32

-Bio-Cultural Community Protocols .35
+Bio-Cultural Community Protocols 3!

 Research Organisations' Code of COnduct

 and Good Practice 37

 POLITICAL AND ETHICAL VIEW POINTS 39

 The Patentability of Living Things

 with regard to the Genomic Revolution 41

 GoOvernments' Consideration of Indigenous Peoples'

 Interests 43

+CLOSE

-CLOSE Conclusion
+Conclusion

 Glossary

 Introduction

-The Fondation Danielle Mitterrand -France Libertés, established in 1986 by Danielle Mitterrand, seeks to defend riahts human and the dlobal commons.
+The Fondation Danielle Mitterrand -France Libertés, established in 1986 by Danielle Mitterrand, seeks to defend riahts human and the global commons.
 The foundation's activities focus on two programmes, the first covers water as a commons and the second works to uphold people's rights.
-As such, the foundation is activelv involved in supporting indigenous peoples, both to ensure recognised their riahts are and respected, particularly their rights to natural resources, and to highlight their traditional knowledge and ways of life.
+As such, the foundation is actively involved in supporting indigenous peoples, both to ensure their riahts are recognised respected, particularly their rights to natural resources, and to highlight their traditional knowledge and ways of life.

 For the last ten years, France Libertés has also been working to tackle biopiracy.
-The term biopiracy describes the privatisation of nature and of traditional knowledge of biodiversity, notably through patents.
+The term biopiracy describes the privatisation of nature and of

+traditional knowledge of biodiversity, notably through patents.
 More specifically, biopiracy involves the illegal appropriation of indigenous peoples' knowledge of using genetic resources, without their consent and without giving them any share of the profits made from developing these resources.

+The present-day erosion of the world's biodiversity is creating unprecedented crisis, one which is being exacerbated by the theft of indigenous knowledge resources. of genetic Biopiracy is becomina increasingly common around the world, posing a threat not only to local farmers' grain and seed stores but also to indigenous peoples' medicine stocks.
+Traditional indigenous knowledge is highly coveted,